mjordan/islandora_workbench_docs/docs/user_management.md

 input_dir: /some/directory/path
 ```

-In this configuration, instead of being in the main configuration file, the `username` and `password` settings are instead in the referenced credentials file:
+If `credentials_file_path` is present in the configuration file, Workbench reads the referenced file for the `username` and `password` settings:

 ```yaml
 username: admin
 password: islandora
 ```

-The credentials file needs to be somewhere readable to the computer user running Workbench, such as their home directory, or it can be located where multiple Workbench users can access it from their respective configuration files.
+The credentials file needs to be located where it is readable by the user running Workbench, such as their home directory.
+Or, the credentials file can be shared by multiple Workbench users as long as it is located where it is readable by those users.
 The only requiement is that all Workbench users who reference the credentials file need read permmissions on the file.

 ## Encrypting the credentials file

-You can encrypt the credentials file, requiring the Workbench user to enter a decryption key to proceed.
+The credentials file can be encrypted, requiring the Workbench user to enter a decryption key to proceed.
 To do this:

 1. Create a credentials file and configure its path as described in the previous section.
 2. Encrypt the file using the `encrypt_credentials_file.py` file in Workbench's `scripts` directory: `python encrypt_credentials_file.py /path/to/the/creditials/file.yml`.